 If you've purchased one that's flowering in the autumn or winter, keep the soil evenly moist with fortnightly supplements to prolong the blooms.
 Most specimens will flower in the spring, meaning that the plant has gone through artificial lighting to get it to flower in the winter months by the nursery.
 Scroll up to 'Dormancy Care & Annual Flowers' for more information on achieving yearly blooms!

-Repot biannually in spring using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
+Repot every two years in the spring, using a 'Cactus & Succulent' labelled potting mix and the next sized pot with adequate drainage.
 Flaming Katies are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock), so only repot if you feel it's wholly necessary - restricted root growth will also increase the chance of blooms, too.

 If you're still unsure of what to do, don't hesitate to book a 1-to-1 call with Joe Bagley to get his expert advice on transplantation!